mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

  )
 ```

-^ Further, parser support the notion of combining two parsers into a single one, and it's called the one of parser.
+^ Further, parsers support the notion of combining two parsers into a single one, and it's called the one of parser.

 ^ We simply run the first parser on the input string, if it succeeds we take that result, and otherwise we run the second parser